 This does not mean that they get up or start their independent work at 10:00 am.
 This is just the time we start instructions.
 The boys get up earlier than this and start their independent work when they are done with breakfast.

 And although I would rather start early, recent studies have shown that kids at this age are not getting enough sleep.
 In turn, this can affect their learning. ← (and we don’t need that!)
-Here is an article by the National Sleep Foundation about teens and sleep with tips you can use to help them get the rest they need.
+Here is an article by Sleep Advisor for more information about teens and sleep with tips you can use to help them get the rest they need.

 Below is the schedule that we will try to closely stick to Monday through Friday.

 Above you will notice that I have different times listed for Friday.
 This is because I like to lighten our load for that day as a treat.
 (However, if we become backed up during the week, then I will carry any unfinished work over to Friday.)